 Mujer al Volante: is the first program within the Latino Community that supports women by teaching them how to obtain their driving permit.
 Our approach identifies financial, social, family hurdles and sets up strategies and resources to successfully assist the families to release their potential while gaining mobility, self respect, self advocacy.
 Our program nurtures the right of women to follow their dreams, we help them spread their wings.

 Renton Innovation Zone Partnership is a collaboration between the Renton School District and its surrounding communities to create strategies and improve the well-being of children and their academic performance.
 The partnership’s mission is centered around basic needs, community and family engagement, and early learning.

 PERSS —Partners for Educational Reform and Student Success (PERSS) is an organization grounded in the belief that all children, young people, and students can thrive in environments where our communities and culture are respected and nurtured.
 PERSS main goal is to build strong partnerships and move towards the total elimination of exclusionary discipline practices and the reduction of disproportionality in student outcomes.

 Surge Reproductive Justice — An organization that fights for communities whose bodies, lives, and families have been subject to state and social control.
 Their work involves ending reproductive oppression and ensuring access to reproductive health services and economic security for all people.

-Somali Parents Education Board: an organization that works with Somali parents and students to embrace their dual culture while navigating the education system.
+Supporting Partnerships in Education and Beyond: an organization that works with Somali parents and students to embrace their dual culture while navigating the education system.

 Somos Seattle: an organization for LGBTQ Latinx folks.
 Its goal is to engage in collective actions by bringing together an active community, sharing resources, and fostering spaces for learning.